|32/64 compatible - this program runs on any 32-bit or 64-bit Windows operating system.|

-The Motion Lab Systems C3Dserver is a 32-bit C3D Software Development Kit (SDK) for Microsoft Windows™ environments.
+The Motion Lab Systems C3Dserver is a C3D Software Development Kit (SDK) with support for 32-bit and 64-bit Microsoft Windows™ environments.
 It is supplied with sample applications for Excel™, as well as source code for applications written in Visual Basic and C++.
 The C3Dserver SDK evaluation version is fully functional and available free of charge for individual or non-commercial use or can be licensed for commercial or high speed use.
-It can be used with 32-bit MATLAB and Lab View, if both are installed as 32-bit app's in a 64-bit environment.
+It can be used with both 32-bit and 64-bit versions of MATLAB and Lab View.

 The evaluation version of the C3Dserver is free for all non-commercial applications and users.
 It includes full documentation, together with source code for sample applications.
 The only difference between the evaluation version and the commercially licensed versions of the C3Dserver is the speed of execution - the licensed versions of the C3Dserver run approximately 10-50 times faster (depending on your program implementation).